 Types of Dwarf Hamsters

-There are only three species of dwarf hamster under the Phodopus genus.
+There are only three species of dwarf hamsters under the Phodopus genus.
 They are all considered to be great pets for beginner owners as they are low-maintenance in the sense that they don’t require any specific living conditions or special diets.
 They’re not aggressive to humans and generally get along well with other members of their species.

 These three common dwarf hamster pets are: